openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 Step 8: Consume the Event
 ===========================

 Since the event is now implemented, you should consume it to verify that it is triggered and that the payload contains the necessary information.
 You can consume the event in a test environment using a Django Signal Receiver.
 This will help you verify that the event is triggered and that the payload contains the necessary information.
-You can follow the steps in :doc:`../how-tos/consume-an-event` to consume the event in a test environment with a Django Signal Receiver.
+You can follow the steps in :ref:`Consume an Event` to consume the event in a test environment with a Django Signal Receiver.
 You could also use the Open edX Event Bus to consume the event in a test environment.
-For more information on how to use the Open edX Event Bus, refer to the :doc:`../how-tos/use-the-event-bus-to-broadcast-and-consume-events`.
+For more information on how to use the Open edX Event Bus, refer to the :ref:`Use the Open edX Event Bus to Broadcast and Consume Events`.

 Step 9: Continue the Contribution Process
 ============================================

 After implementing the event, you should continue the contribution process by creating a pull request in the repository.
 The pull requests should contain the changes you made to implement the event, including the event definition, payload, and the places where the event is triggered.

-For more details on how the contribution flow works, refer to the :doc:`docs.openedx.org:developers/concepts/hooks_extension_framework` documentation.
+For more details on how the contribution flow works, refer to the :ref:`docs.openedx.org:Hooks Extension Framework` documentation.

 .. _Add Extensibility Mechanism to IDV to Enable Integration of New IDV Vendor Persona: https://openedx.atlassian.net/wiki/spaces/OEPM/pages/4307386369/Proposal+Add+Extensibility+Mechanisms+to+IDV+to+Enable+Integration+of+New+IDV+Vendor+Persona
 .. _Add Program Certificate events: https://github.com/openedx/openedx-events/issues/250